Ottawa: Climate

-Ottawa has a humid continental warm summer climate (Köppen Dfb) with four distinct seasons and is between Zones 5a and 5b on the Canadian Plant Hardiness Scale.
+Ottawa has a warm-summer humid continental climate (Köppen: Dfb, Trewartha Dcbo/Dcbc) with four distinct seasons and is between Zones 5a and 5b on the Canadian Plant Hardiness Scale.
 The average July maximum temperature is 26.7 C. The average January minimum temperature is −14.0 C. The highest temperature ever recorded in Ottawa was 37.8 C on 4 July 1913, 1 August 1917 and 11 August 1944.